 VBS Recommendation on How Often Your Company Should Replace Computers

-We are fortunate to work with many organizations and the successful companies that put a lot of emphasis on their computer technology to help acquire new talent, keep employees happy and operate efficiently.
+We work with many organizations that put a lot of emphasis on their computer technology to help acquire new talent, keep employees happy and operate efficiently.
 A work environment with reliable well-performing computers and software goes a long way to reducing work-related stress and improving employee morale and loyalty.
 Below are some recommendations to help you choose the right hardware:

 - Acquire business computers (servers, workstations, laptops) with a minimum 3-year warranty.

 - Always check your software minimum requirements and up the specs on new machines.

-- New computers should have the latest Operating System or include a free upgrade to the latest OS version.
+- New computers should have the latest Operating System version or include a free upgrade to the latest OS version.

 - Get the high-end machines for users such as Engineers, Graphic Designers and anyone that needs a powerful system.

-- Only purchase low-end computers if the system will not be used much or if you’re running in a virtual environment.
+- Only purchase low-end computers if the user is only using a browser to access cloud apps or if you’re running in a virtual environment.

 - Always have a spare computer or two, in case of failure the user will be able to continue business as usual.